eirikt/Memoizer.NET/README.markdown

 ## Memoizer.NET
-This project is an implementation of a method-level/fine-grained cache (a.k.a. _memoizer_).
+This project is an implementation of a function-level/fine-grained cache (a.k.a. _memoizer_).
 It is based on an implementation from the book ["Java Concurrency in Practice"](http://jcip.net "http://jcip.net") by Brian Goetz et. al. - ported to C# 4.0 using goodness like method handles/delegates, lambda expressions, and extension methods.

-The noble thing about this implementation is that the _values_ are not cached, but rather _asynchronous functions_ for retrieving those values.
-These functions are guarantied to be executed not more than once in case of concurrent first-time invocations.
+The noble thing about this implementation is that the _values_ are not cached, but rather _asynchronous tasks_ for retrieving those values.
+These tasks are guaranteed to be executed not more than once in case of concurrent first-time invocations.

 A [`System.Runtime.Caching.MemoryCache`](http://msdn.microsoft.com/en-us/library/system.runtime.caching.memorycache.aspx "http://msdn.microsoft.com/en-us/library/system.runtime.caching.memorycache.aspx") instance is used as cache, enabling configuration via the [`System.Runtime.Caching.CacheItemPolicy`](http://msdn.microsoft.com/en-us/library/system.runtime.caching.cacheitempolicy.aspx "http://msdn.microsoft.com/en-us/library/system.runtime.caching.cacheitempolicy.aspx").
 Default cache configuration is: items to be held as long as the CLR is alive, or until the memoizer is disposed/cleared.